 - Add Infographics to software https://github.com/zkSNACKs/Meta/issues/32

 # IV.
 Bitcoin Privacy Improvements

 One such strategy is Wasabi's current compulsory coin control feature.
-It helps the users to not join coins together and spend whole coins, but it does not force them, so it is not perfect.
+It helps the users to not join coins together, and ideally spend whole coins, but it does not force them to.
+So it is not perfect.

 Another is Wasabi's intra-wallet clustering system, where the users must use required labels.
 This helps the user to make an educated decision if they must join inputs together at send.